-What to do with all that lovely leftover roasted turkey?
-Healthy Mole Verde Bowls are a flavorful, Mexican-inspired, and easy way to use that lean protein-rich turkey!
-Easy mole verde combined with your turkey, quick black beans, and roasted root veggies is ready in 30 minutes +/- and may redefine your idea of “leftovers”…
+What to do with all that lovely leftover roasted turkey or a time-saving rotisserie chicken?
+These healthy Rotisserie Chicken Burrito Bowls are a flavorful, Mexican-inspired, and easy way to use lean shredded chicken or turkey!
+Easy mole verde sauce combined with your protein, seasoned black beans, and roasted veggies is ready in about 40 minutes +/- and may redefine your idea of “leftovers”…

 I don’t know about you, but I am usually tired of the roasted turkey by Saturday following Thanksgiving.
 I can only handle so much warming up leftovers, and I don’t love turkey sandwiches.